ericswpark/windows_setup/README.md

 ### Execution policy

+_Note: this does not apply if you are using the Right click > Run in Powershell context menu to run the scripts._

 Windows's default execution policy is to only run scripts and programs blessed by a certain corporation in Redmond, Washington.
 If you want to run the scripts here, you need to run the following inside the current PowerShell window:

 ```powershell